 top area.
 This is easy to do, and

 The Valeo, as opposed to the Bosch, has threaded holes, so you use the bolts you had from the Bosch, sans nuts, from the rear.

-Note the excess material at the left.
-Don't worry if
+Note the excess material at the left, pointed at by the red lines

-you remove a bit too much material!
-DO NOT
+in this photo.
+Don't worry if you remove a bit too much material!

 Overhauling the Bosch: